T-136/betting_game/readme.md

+after migration:
-add serde::serialize, serde::deserialize to entity player model struct
+  add Deserialize, Serialize to derive for player struct in src/entity/player